The 3 Main Types Of Distracted Driving

 Make it a rule that if someone drives with you, they have to let you concentrate on the road.
 Always make sure you keep your music off or at a low level.
 Also turn your ringer off while in the car so you can concentrate better.
 Lastly, make sure that if you are traveling someplace new and using a GPS, that you set it up before you take off in your car.

-If you’ve been involved in a car accident because of distracted driving – whether it was your fault or someone else’s and you need a Utah personal injury lawyer on your side, call Symkoviak Law Firm at 801-738-9910.
+If you’ve been involved in a car accident because of distracted driving – whether it was your fault or someone else’s and you need a Utah personal injury lawyer on your side, call Symco Injury Law at 801-738-9910.